daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

+---
+title: "Title of the Guide.
+The title should be a max. of 55 characters."
+description: "A brief description of what the guide covers.
+The description should be a maximum of 160 characters."
+date: 2024-09-20
+author: "Jeffrey Whewhetu"
+tags: ["DuckDB", "OLAP", "daytona", "Python"]
+---

-How to Set Up DuckDB Playground Environment in Daytona Workspace
+# How to Set Up DuckDB Playground Environment in Daytona Workspace

 # Introduction